Jorge Salinas: Career

-In 2012, producer Salvador Mejía Alexandre cast Salinas in the starring role for Qué bonito amor, a new version of the Colombian telenovela La hija del mariachi.
+In 2012, producer Salvador Mejía Alejandre cast Salinas in the starring role for Qué bonito amor, a new version of the Colombian telenovela La hija del mariachi.

 In 2014, Salinas starred in the telenovela Mi corazon es tuyo (My Heart is Yours).
 This won the best novela of the year.
 He played the protagonist,(Fernando Lascurian Borbolla) alongside Silvia Navarro (Ana Leal) and the villain Mayrin Villanueva.

 In 2017, Salinas starred with César Évora in the stage play Variaciones Enigmáticas, written by Eric-Emmanuel Schmitt.

 In 2019, Salinas starred in "Un Poquito Tuyo" as Antonio Solano with Majorie de Sousa as Juelita Vargas.

 In 2020, Salinas starred in "Te Doy La Vida" as Ernesto Rioja Armida with Eva Cedeno as Elena Villasenor and Jose Ron as Pedro Garrido.

 Personal life

 Salinas had a brief relationship with actress Adriana Cataño, and the couple have one daughter, Gabriella (born September 1995).
 He married Fátima Boggio in 1996; they had twin sons together, Santiago and Jorge Emilio (born 2005), before their divorce in 2009.

 On October 15, 2011, Salinas married actress Elizabeth Álvarez, whom he worked with on Las Vías del Amor, La Fea Más Bella, and later starred alongside in Fuego En La Sangre.
 The couple had twins, daughter Máxima and son León, on December 2, 2015.